 Cloud based Internet Browsers were introduced in order to overcome the processing and energy limitations of mobile devices.
 Already there are a number of cloud-based mobile web browsers that are available in the industry e.g. Amazon Silk [11], Opera Mini [12], Chrome beta [13] etc. Let us understand more about these browsers first.
 Cloud-based Web browsers([11], [13], [12], [14]) use a split architecture where processing of a Mobile web browser is offloaded to cloud partially, it involves cloud support for most browsing functionalities such as execution of JavaScript , image transcoding and compression, parsing and rendering web pages.
-Prior research in this area such as [15] shows that Cloud based Internet browsers does not provide clear benefits over Local or device-based browser (e.g. Local Processing) either in energy or download time.
+Prior research in this area such as [15] shows that cloud based internet browsers do not provide clear benefits over local or device-based browser (e.g. Local Processing) either in energy or download time.
 Offloading JavaScript to the cloud is not always beneficial, especially when user interactivity is involved [15].